-Death Stranding on iPhone made me better appreciate the game
+Death Stranding on iPhone made me better appreciate Kojima's vision

 I must admit, however, that even with its updated Director’s Cut version, Death Stranding still does little for me, although I certainly appreciate its unabashed strangeness even more in 2024.
 Having said that, there are plenty of people who do love Death Stranding, including MobileSyrup‘s Chris Brown, and I’m envious of them.
 As both a huge Metal Gear fan and an admirer of games taking bold swings, I certainly didn’t want to dislike it.

-Therefore, I’d absolutely recommend people give it a shot to see for themselves, and if this new iPhone 15 Pro release expands helps with that, I’m all for it.
+Therefore, I’d absolutely recommend people give it a shot to see for themselves, and if this new iPhone 15 Pro release helps with that, I’m all for it.
 That’s the mindset I tried to have when hopping back in after all these years, removing my own feelings from it all.
 It’s certainly much more appealing than yet another live service.

 Thankfully, the iPhone version of Death Stranding seems to be quite solid based on the couple of hours I’ve spent with it.
 Right away, you appreciate how the game’s strong photorealistic visuals have been retained on the small screen.
 While I expected cutscenes to look good, the moment-to-moment exploration is just as crisp, be it the fuzzy moss, cragged hillsides, or serene streams in between.
 Other than a few brief instances, the game maintained a steady 30fps as well.
 For what it’s worth, MobileSyrup editor-in-chief Patrick O’Rourke, who’s been playing the game on Steam Deck OLED, briefly tried it out on my iPhone and said it seemed to run better on the latter platform.
 (It should be noted that some iPhone and Mac users have reported crashes, although I didn’t experience any myself.)